temochka/macos-automation/README.md

 ### Link to Contact

 Insert a link to another contact via Alfred search.
-Creates a bi-directional link via Hook app.

 <!-- End Contacts -->